-91 D.C.
+123 D.C.
 Code § 22-2704; D.C.
 Code § 22-2705; D.C.
 Code 22-2706.

-92 See, Elonis v.
+124 See, Elonis v.
 United States, 135 S. Ct.
 2001, 2009 (2015) ("[O]ur cases have explained that a defendant generally must 'know the facts that make his conduct fit the definition of the offense,' even if he does not know that those facts give rise to a crime.
 (Internal citation omitted)").

-against persons or a property offense."95 The current "coercion" definition does not explicitly include threats to commit any offenses against persons or property offenses but does include threats of "force, threats of force, physical restraint, or threats of physical restraint," conduct that appears to constitute the criminal offenses of assault or kidnapping.
-In addition, the current statutory definition of "coercion" generally includes "serious harm or threats of serious harm," which broadly covers "any harm . . . that is sufficiently serious, under all the surrounding circumstances, to compel a reasonable person of the same background and in the same circumstances to perform or to continue to perform labor, services, or commercial sex acts to avoid incurring that harm."96 The revised definition of "coercive threats" and the RCC crime of forced commercial sex together specify that a threat to commit any criminal offense against persons or property offense is categorically a basis for liability, even if it would otherwise be unclear whether the crime would constitute "serious harm" under the residual clause in paragraph (2)(G) of the coercion definition.
+that is sufficiently serious, under all the surrounding circumstances, to compel a reasonable person of the same background and in the same circumstances to perform or to continue to perform labor, services, or commercial sex acts to avoid incurring that harm."128 The revised definition of "coercive threats" and the RCC crime of forced commercial sex together specify that a threat to commit any criminal offense against persons or property offense is categorically a basis for liability, even if it would otherwise be unclear whether the crime would constitute "serious harm" under the residual clause in paragraph (2)(G) of the coercion definition.
 This change improves the clarity and consistency of the revised statutes.

 Second, the revised trafficking in forced commercial sex offense includes acting with intent that a person will administer a drug, intoxicant, or other substance to the complainant without the complainant's effective consent.
 The current trafficking statute does not explicitly include trafficking a person who will be administered a drug, intoxicant, or other substance without that person's effective consent.
-However, the statute includes the use of "coercion," which is defined to include force, and "facilitating or controlling a person's access to an addictive or controlled substance or restricting a person's access to prescription medication[.]"97 Administering a drug, intoxicant, or other substance without effective consent may constitute force, or facilitation of a person's access to an addictive or controlled substance.
+However, the statute includes the use of "coercion," which is defined to include force, and "facilitating or controlling a person's access to an addictive or controlled substance or restricting a person's access to prescription medication[.]"129 Administering a drug, intoxicant, or other substance without effective consent may constitute force, or facilitation of a person's access to an addictive or controlled substance.
 There is no relevant D.C.
 Court of Appeals (DCCA) case law.
 To resolve this ambiguity, the revised statute clarifies that trafficking a person with intent that the person will engage in or submit to a commercial sex act by means of administration of a drug, intoxicant, or other substance without effective consent constitutes trafficking in forced commercial sex.
 This change clarifies and may improve the proportionality of the revised statute.

 Third, the revised trafficking in forced commercial sex statute replaces the word "harbor" with "houses."
 The current D.C.
 Code trafficking statute refers to "harboring" as one of many types of predicate conduct, including "recruit, entice, harbor, transport, provide, obtain, or maintain."
 "Harboring" is not statutorily defined, and there is no relevant D.C.
 Court of Appeals (DCCA) case law.
 To resolve this ambiguity, in the revised statute the word "houses" replaces the word "harbor."
-The RCC reference to "houses" may be narrower than "harbor,"98 although the term "houses" is intended to broadly refer to the provision of physical shelter, including temporary shelter.
+The RCC reference to "houses" may be narrower than "harbor,"130 although the term "houses" is intended to broadly refer to the provision of physical shelter, including temporary shelter.
 This change clarifies and may improve the proportionality of the revised statute.

 Fourth, the revised trafficking in forced commercial sex statute requires that the actor had intent that the complainant would be caused to engage in or submit to a commercial sex act with a person other than the actor.
-The current statute does not specify whether the actor must have intent that the complainant engage in a commercial sex act with someone other than the actor,
+The current statute does not specify whether the actor must have intent that the complainant engage in a commercial sex act with someone other than the actor, and there is no relevant DCCA case law.
+In contrast, the revised statute specifies that the actor must have had intent that the complainant would engage in a commercial sex act with someone other than the actor.